What is Django Admin and what is it used for?

 Search fields

-We can specify by which fields of our table the list will be searched:
+We can specify which fields in our table the listing will search by:

 class CommentAdmin(admin.ModelAdmin):